telerik/kendo-ui-core/docs/controls/charts/error-bars.md

 ---
 title: Error Bars
-page_title: Configuration guide for the chart ErrorBars
+page_title: Error Bars | Kendo UI Charts
-description: How to configure the error bars of a chart, bind them to the series data and set the value.
+description: "Learn how to configure the error bars of Kendo UI Charts, bind them to the series data and set their value."
+slug: errorbars_charts_widget
+position: 7
 ---

-#Error bars
+# Error Bars

 Error bars can be used to show variability of data.
-This help topic describes how to use them in a Kendo UI Chart.
+This article describes the way you can use them in a Kendo UI Chart widget.

-##Configuring the chart error bars
+## Configuration

 The Error bars are specified as part of the series definition and are supported for the following series types:

 * Area